LordBrain/LED-Control/README.md

 ### Rest API

+By default it runs on port 3333.
+Set a environment variable for PORT to the port number you want to run on.

 The rest endpoints are:
 * / - The web page used for controlling the strips.
 It will have a drop down list of all the devices and a color selection wheel.
 * /images - Where the color selection wheel is (other images can go there as well, if you want).